Previous ➥ Lesson 20 ➥ Next

 erzählen (to tell, to narrate)

-to give somebody a something, to show somebody a something, to send somebody a something.
+All these verbs have common characteristics; for example, we can say: to give somebody something, to show somebody something, to send somebody something.

-In all these verbs, something is the direct object (accusative) and somebody the is indirect object (dative).
+In all these verbs, something is the direct object (accusative), and somebody is the indirect object (dative).

 Declination of indefinite articles in the dative case